 Carbon Capture, Storage, and Utilization

 Carbon dioxide concentrations are rising mainly by the burning of fossil fuels.
-The global average amount of carbon dioxide reached record levels 412.5 parts per million, rising by 2.6 ppm that year.
+The global average amount of carbon dioxide reached record levels of 412.5 parts per million, rising by 2.6 ppm that year.
 In 2019, it was 409.8 ppm, a rise of approx. 2.5 ± 0.1 ppm from 2018, the same as the increase between 2017 and 2018.
 Since carbon dioxide is the most vital gas in the earth’s system, natural rises in its concentrations have repeatedly warmed the earth’s atmosphere during the ice age cycle over the past million years.
-Various start-ups such as See O2 energy, MIRRECO, Hexas Biomass are working worldwide on energy technologies to break down GHGs into fuel, which later can be used to generate heat.
-Because if global energy demand rises and to be met mostly with fossil fuels, atmospheric carbon dioxide is projected to surpass 900 ppm by the end of this century.
+Various start-ups such as See O2 Energy, MIRRECO, and Hexas Biomass are working worldwide on energy technologies to break down GHGs into fuel, which later can be used to generate heat.
+Because if global energy demand rises and is met mostly with fossil fuels, atmospheric carbon dioxide is projected to surpass 900 ppm by the end of this century.

-So, to stop carbon emissions, Carbon capture, storage, and utilization, or CCSU, an emissions reduction technology has been adopted globally.
+So, to stop carbon emissions, CarbonCapture, storage, and utilization, or CCSU, an emissions reduction technology has been adopted globally.
 CCSU revolves around various technologies to remove CO₂ from the flue gas and the atmosphere, then recycle the CO₂ for utilization and storage.
 Despite the adoption of systems to reduce the rate of CO₂ emissions, the cumulative amount of CO₂ in the atmosphere needs to be decreased to limit the detrimental impacts of climate change.

 CO₂ Capture Options: